A linear program for testing nonclassicality and an open-source implementation: Derivation of the linear program

 \subsection{From simplicial-cone embeddings to simplex embeddings}

 In Ref.~\cite{selby2021accessible}, we showed that if a simplicial-cone embedding exists then so too does a simplex embedding.
-Recall that the latter is just a simplicial-cone embedding satisfying an additional constraint on $\aee$, namely, that: \beq }\quad=\quad }. \eeq We will now show how, given any simplicial-cone embedding given by $\ase'$ and $\aee'$ and ontic state space $\Lambda'$, we can construct a simplex embedding.
+Recall that the latter is just a simplicial-cone embedding satisfying an additional constraint on $\aee$, namely, that: \beq \InputIfFileExists{Diagrams/kappaCausal.tikz}{}{ }\quad=\quad \InputIfFileExists{Diagrams/kappaCausal1.tikz}{}{ }. \eeq We will now show how, given any simplicial-cone embedding given by $\ase'$ and $\aee'$ and ontic state space $\Lambda'$, we can construct a simplex embedding.
 This construction is useful because, by the results of Ref.~\cite{selby2021accessible}, it is equivalent to constructing an ontological model for the GPT fragment.

 The construction essentially removes superfluous ontic states and then rescales the maps $\ase'$ and $\aee'$ (in a manner that can depend on the ontic state) to ensure that the representation of the ignoring operation is given by the all-ones vector, as Eq.~\eqref{eq:CausalProof} states.
 In what follows, we explain how this works.